Many external links may be obsolete -- if you have updates, please send.

 - 19-Nov-2008: Slump: PC/Linux Note xfer

-- 27 Feb 2002: Sloup is now freeware -- at some point, I will be posting newer versions and examples.
+- 27 Feb 2002: Sloup is now freeware -- at some point, I may post newer versions and examples.

 Note: if you are communicating with Sloup from a Unix/Linux system, you will need to adjust your